 How to Troubleshoot Common SSL Issues

 In today’s digital landscape, Secure Sockets Layer (SSL) certificates are essential for ensuring secure communication between websites and their users.
 They not only protect sensitive data but also boost your website’s credibility and search engine rankings.
-However, SSL issues can arise, causing errors that disrupt user experience and potentially harm your site’s reputation.
+However, SSL certificates can sometimes cause issues that disrupt your website’s functionality or user experience.
+If you’re facing SSL-related problems, don’t worry—this guide will walk you through how to troubleshoot common SSL issues effectively.

 1. SSL Certificate Not Trusted